Non-regular Lagrangian concordances between Lagrangian fillable Legendrian knots: Introduction and main results

-Regular Lagrangian cobordisms naturally appear in the settings of Weinstein cobordisms, they were introduced by Eliashberg-Murphy-Lazarev in \cite{FlixibleLagrangians}.
-Recall that we say that a Lagrangian cobordism $L$ in a Weinstein cobordism $(W,\omega,X,\Phi)$ (here $(W,\omega)$ is exact symplectic, $X$ denotes the Liouville vector field, and $\Phi$ denotes the Morse function on $W$) is called {\em regular} if $(W,\omega,X,\Phi)$ can be deformed to a Weinstein structure $(W,\omega',X',\Phi')$ through Weinstein structures for which $L$ is an exact Lagrangian, and such that the new Liouville vector field $X'$ is tangent to $L$.
+There is a particularly nice class of Lagrangians inside Weinstein manifolds whose topology can be reduced to understanding a handle-decomposition of its complement; these are the so-called regular Lagrangians, which were introduced by Eliashberg-Lazarev-Murphy in \cite{FlixibleLagrangians}.
+Recall that we say that a Lagrangian cobordism $L$ in a Weinstein cobordism $(W,\omega,X,\Phi)$ is {\em regular} if $(W,\omega,X,\Phi)$ can be deformed to a Weinstein structure $(W,\omega',X',\Phi')$ through Weinstein structures for which $L$ is an exact Lagrangian, and such that the new Liouville vector field $X'$ is tangent to $L$.
+As for the question about existence of Weinstein structures, we currently also lack mechanisms for telling whether some given Lagrangian is regular or not.
+The questions whether e.g.~closed exact Lagrangian submanifolds of Weinstein domains all are regular is one of the most central open questions for understanding the symplectic topology of Lagrangians.

-Regular Lagrangian cobordisms are closely related to decomposable Lagrangian cobordisms as defined by Chantraine in \cite{Non-collarableSlices} and Ekholm--Honda--Kalman in \cite{LegKnotsLagrCob}. {\em Decomposable} Lagrangian cobordisms are those that are obtained from Lagrangian cobordism realization of Legendrian isotopy, isolated standard unknot birth (induces Lagrangian 0-handle attachment), and Legendrian surgery (induces Lagrangian 1-handle attachment).
+Regular Lagrangian cobordisms are closely related to decomposable Lagrangian cobordisms as defined by Chantraine in \cite{Non-collarableSlices} and Ekholm--Honda--Kalman in \cite{LegKnotsLagrCob}. {\em Decomposable Lagrangian cobordisms} are those cobordisms that are obtained from a Lagrangian cobordism realization of a Legendrian isotopy, isolated standard unknot birth (induces Lagrangian 0-handle attachment), and Legendrian surgery (induces Lagrangian 1-handle attachment).
 From the work of Conway--Etnyre--Tosun \cite[Theorem 1.10]{NonregImplNondecomp} it folllows that every decomposable Lagrangian cobordism is regular.